kyleu/projectforge/module/schema/doc/module/schema.md

 ### Usage

-- Provides a bunch of structs representing types
+- Provides a bunch of structs representing scalars, models, and schemata
-- There's not much to this module, you probably don't need it